tengkuhafidz/WebSheets-Listing-Page/docs/README.md

 ## Support & services

-If you find this project helpful in any way, please do support my coffee intake in making this at https://www.buymeacoffee.com/sohafidz.
+**Buy me a coffee:** If you find this project helpful in any way, please do support my coffee intake in making this at https://www.buymeacoffee.com/sohafidz.
 Any amount is truly appreciated.

-If you don't want the hassle of going through the docs and/or code, you can get my services to help at https://services.websheets.co
+**Let me help you:**If you don't want the hassle of going through the docs and/or code, you can get my services to help at https://services.websheets.co

 # Getting Started 🚀